Alex313031/Mercury/docs/HG_SETUP.md

-## Document to show what to choose when running ./mach bootstrap or during the initial mozilla clone
+## Document to show what to choose when running ./mach bootstrap or during the initial mozilla clone.

 1. Please choose the version of Firefox you want to build (see note above):
  &ndash; Choose "2.
 Firefox for Desktop" NOT Artifact Mode